paulrouget/servo-embedding-example/README.md

 ## Full support for key and mouse events and navigation control

-The same way mouse move and mouse wheel events are sent to servo, it's also necessary to forward the key events and any mouse inputs.
+The same way mouse move and mouse wheel events are sent to servo, it's also necessary to forward key events and mouse inputs.
 When it comes to navigation control, like reload, going back/forward, loading a new url, etc; it's up to the embedder to send to appropriate `WindowEvent`.
 This is not covered by this tutorial to not make it longer that it's necessary.

 ## More